 - criticism or neglect from their parents, carers or others that play an influential role in their life

 - stressful life events such as divorce or relocation

 - poor performance at school or unrealistic goals

-- mood disorders such as anxiety or depression
+- mood disorders such as depression

 - bullying or loneliness